Trams in

 Photo by page author

-Looking west at Jomfrubriåten
+Looking west at Jomfrubriåten.

 In the past, there was a branch off this line to the east just south of Jomfrubriåten.
 This branch had three stops, terminating at Simensbråten.
 It is not know by the author of this page when this branch was removed from service, but it appears on a 1961 system map.

 The next stop on the line is Sportsplassen followed by Holtet.
 At Holtet, there is turn back loop and crossover track south of the stop.
-Holtet is the terminus for route 18 on weekdays from about 9:00 am until about 2:30 pm.
+Holtet is the terminus for Route 18 on weekdays from about 9:00 am until about 2:30 pm.

 Photo by page author

-Route 18 to Rikshospitalet arrives at Holtet
+Outbound Route 18 at Holtet.

 Photo by page author